 This is a long, but considered only moderate, ski or shoe, with lots of switchbacks to keep it doable.
 Keep a look out for blue markings if there's a fresh snow and no trail broken out.
 Enjoy some sweet transitions from wide path to forest hiking, and when it gets steep it is near the end and the summit.

-There's beautiful scenery as the trail winds through the wooded areas of Boreas Pond.
+There's beautiful scenery as the trail winds through the wooded areas.
 Excellent grooming on the Loggers Loop encourages exploration.
-Enjoy a scenic winter view of the St. Regis Canoe Area, Visitor Interpretive Center, Paul Smiths College, and St. Regis Mountain with its (currently closed) firetower.
+Enjoy a scenic winter view of the St. Regis Canoe Area and St. Regis Mountain with its fire tower.

 There is admission to ski the Visitor Interpretive Center's groomed trails.